MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 ## Fuel your Copilot adoption community with information resources

  Community admins can address questions proactively by uploading informational documents, like FAQs, through the Answers Intelligent Importer.
-From the imported content Intelligent Importer generates question-and-answer pairs, which admins can review and edit before posting.
+From the imported content, Intelligent Importer generates question-and-answer pairs, which admins can review and edit before posting.
 For details, see [Intelligent Importer](/viva/engage/eac-answers-importer).

 :::image type="content" source="../media/engage/admin/engage-copilot-adoption-importer.png" alt-text="Screenshot shows how AI turns your documents into a list of questions and answers that you can edit and import.":::